 - Boat manufacturer: If a boating accident occurs because of a defect in the boat, the manufacturer could be held liable for the resulting accident.

-- Boat rental companies: If an accident occurs on or with a rental boat, the company could be held liable for the accident, even if no company employees were involved in operating the boat at the time of the accident.
+- Boat rental companies: If an accident occurs on or with a rental boat, the company could be held liable for the accident.
+This could be true even if no company employees were operating the boat.

 - A passenger: If a passenger is acting recklessly, intentionally obstructing the boat operator, or otherwise contributing to unsafe conditions on a boat, they could be found responsible if their actions cause an accident.